scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

 Using the native representation of programs (i.e. functions) gives us the entire Scala language for free.
 In a data representation we have to reify every kind of expression we wish to support.
 There is a downside to this as well: we get Scala semantics whether we like them or not.
 A codata representation would not be appropriate if we wanted to make an exotic language that worked in a different way.

 We could factor the interpreter in different ways, and it would still be a codata interpreter.
 For example, we could put a method to write to the terminal on the `Terminal` type.
-This would give us a bit more flexibility as changing the implementation of `Termainal` could, say, write to a network socket or a terminal embedded in a browser.
+This would give us a bit more flexibility as changing the implementation of `Terminal` could, say, write to a network socket or a terminal embedded in a browser.
 We still have the limitation that we cannot create truly different interpretations, such as serializing programs to disk, with the codata approach.

 ### Composition and Reasoning

-[I've argued before][fp] that the core of functional programming is reasoning and composition.
+In Section [@sec:what-is-fp] I argued that the core of functional programming is reasoning and composition.
 Both of these are central to this case study.
 We've explicitly designed the DSL for ease of reasoning.
 Indeed that's the whole point of creating a DSL instead of just spitting control codes at the terminal.
 An example is how we paid attention to making sure nested calls work as we'd expect.
 Composition comes in at two levels: both our design and our implementation are compositional.
 Within the case study we discussed compositionality in the design.
 Implementationally,  a `Program` is a composition of the state monad and the functions inside the state monad.
 The state monad provides the sequential flow of the `Terminal` state, and the functions provide the domain specific actions.

 ### Conclusions

 We've built what we set out to do: a DSL for terminal interaction.
 It is composable, meaning we can build larger programs out of smaller ones, and we gave it reasonable semantics, allowing, for example, stacked styles with effect that matches the program's nesting.
 We easily created an implementation by composing the state monad, functions, and a bit of domain specific knowledge about escape codes.

 Take a look at [Terminus][terminus] if want you see these ideas in a larger system.
 Terminus is written in [direct-style][direct-style].
-Conceptually it is the same as the case study here, but implementationally, instead of using a monad to specify the control-flow, we just use Scala's control-flow.
+Conceptually it is the same as the case study here, but the implementation differs: instead of using a monad to specify the control-flow we just use Scala's control-flow.
 The properties of contextual functions allow us to pass around state without the programmer having to do it explicitly.

-[^tuis]: If you're interested in [TUI][tui] libraries you might like to look at [ratatui](https://github.com/ratatui/ratatui) (GOAT tier project name, BTW) for Rust, [brick](https://github.com/jtdaugherty/brick) for Haskell, or [Textual](https://textual.textualize.io/) for Python.
+[^tuis]: If you're interested in [TUI][tui] libraries you might like to look at the brilliantly named [ratatui](https://github.com/ratatui/ratatui)  for Rust, [brick](https://github.com/jtdaugherty/brick) for Haskell, or [Textual](https://textual.textualize.io/) for Python.

 [fps]: https://scalawithcats.com/
 [direct-style]: @/posts/2024-04-24-direct-style.md